 3. The remainder is the ‘leftover’ component once trend and seasonality are removed from your data.
 The remainder is the ‘irregular component’ and shows us the anomalies in the data.
 In this example, Anna has identified that sales spiked in April 2019.
 This could be due to external factors, like a new product launch.

 3. To highlight anomalies in your data that are not systematic, predictable, or in line with previous behaviour.

-Note: This analysis can be found in Top Insights and Discover.
+Note: This analysis can be found in Discover and Missions.

 Please refer to this article for information on anomaly detection.